-An organization's quality management system should address all four of the inventory components described above.
-To implement the system, an organization should take the following seven steps (see Figure 7.1):

-- 1. Establish an inventory quality team.
+Adopted from the GHG Protocol Corporate Standard, 2004 Implementing an inventory quality management system An organization's quality management system should address all four of the inventory components described above.
+To implement the system, an organization should take the following seven steps (see Figure 7-1): - 1.
+Establish an inventory quality team.
 This team is responsible for implementing a quality management system and continually improving inventory quality.
 The team or manager should coordinate interactions between relevant operational units, facilities, and external entities such as government programs, research institutions, verifiers, or consulting firms. - 2.
 Develop an Inventory Quality Management Plan.
 This plan describes the steps an organization is taking to develop a GHG inventory, which should be incorporated into the design of its inventory program from the beginning, although further rigor and coverage of certain procedures may be phased in over multiple years.
-The Quality Management Plan should include procedures for all organizational levels and inventorydevelopment processes-from initial data collection to final reporting of accounts.
+The Quality Management Plan should include procedures for all organizational levels and inventory development processes-from initial data collection to final reporting of accounts.
 For efficiency and comprehensiveness, public organizations should integrate (and extend as appropriate) existing quality assurance systems to cover GHG management and reporting, such as any procedures in the ISO 9000 (Quality Management) and ISO 14001 (Environmental Management) family of standards.
 To ensure accuracy, the bulk of the plan should focus on practical measures for ensuring quality, as described in steps 3 and 4.

-- 3. Perform generic quality checks.
+3. Perform generic quality checks.
 These checks are "generic" in that they apply to data and processes across the entire inventory, focusing on data handling, documentation, and emission calculation activities (e.g., ensuring that the correct unit conversions are used).
-Guidance on quality checking procedures is provided in the section on implementation below (see Table 7.2). - 4.
-Perform source-category-specific quality checks.
-This includes more rigorous investigations into the appropriate application of boundaries, recalculation procedures, and adherence to accounting and reporting principles for specific source categories, as well as the quality of the data input used (e.g., examining whether electricity bills or meter readings are the best source of consumption data) and a qualitative description of the major causes of uncertainty in the data.
-The information from these investigations can also be used to support a quantitative assessment of uncertainty.
-Guidance on these investigations is provided in the section below on implementation.
+Guidance on quality checking procedures is provided in the section on implementation below (see Table 7-2).
+Table 7-2.
+Generic Quality Management Measures Data gathering, input, and handling activities Check a sample of input data for transcription errors.